amkessler/ire_2025_r3_gathering_cleaning_data/README.md

 -   The [googlesheets4](https://googlesheets4.tidyverse.org/) package for reading -- and writing -- data stored in a Google Sheet.

+-   The [usethis](https://usethis.r-lib.org/) package to help with loading the class project onto your local machine

 #### To install them, run this line of code in the console:

-`install.packages("tidyverse", "babynames", "rvest", "janitor", "readxl", "googlesheets4")`
+`install.packages("tidyverse", "babynames", "rvest", "janitor", "readxl", "googlesheets4", "usethis")`

+To load this repo from within RStudio with one line of code, run this line:

+TKTKTKTK